Leonard Kleinrock: Internet

-Kleinrock published hundreds of research papers that ultimately launched a new field of research on the theory and application of queuing theory to computer networks.
+Kleinrock published hundreds of research papers, which ultimately launched a new field of research on the theory and application of queueing theory to computer networks.
 In this role, he supervised the research of scores of graduate students.
-He disseminated his research and that of his students to wider audiences for academic and commercial use.
-Kleinrock's theoretical work on network design, hierarchical routing, wireless network access, network measurement, network congestion control, and nomadic computing in the late 1970s with student Farouk Kamoun remains critical to the operation of the Internet today.
+He disseminated his research and that of his students to wider audiences for academic and commercial use, and organized hundreds of commercial seminars presented by experts and pioneers in the U.S. and internationally.
+Many graduate students that Kleinrock supported based their careers on expertise they acquired while working on the ARPANET with him, including several whose later work on internetworking and the Internet protocol suite led to the networking technology employed in the Internet.
+Kleinrock's work published in the mid-1970s on the performance of the ARPANET, which was discussed at the International Network Working Group, underpinned the development of the Transmission Control Protocol of the Internet protocol suite.
+His analytic work in the 1970s addressed packet switching networks, packet radio networks, local area networks, broadband networks, nomadic computing, peer-to-peer networks, and intelligent software agents.
+Kleinrock's theoretical work on hierarchical routing with student Farouk Kamoun remains critical to the operation of the Internet today.

-Crocker, Cerf, Postel and others at DARPA, Stanford University and other collaborating groups, went on to develop the conventions, the Request for Comments, and the communication protocols for internetworking that led to the Internet protocol suite.